7 Critical Errors to Avoid When Selling Your Business in California

 Reasons to Safeguard Every Aspect of the Transaction

 Transaction complexity increases as the deal progresses.
 At later stages, sellers must navigate a complex mix of third-party approvals, legacy obligations, and legal verifications.
 Overlooked contingencies, such as unresolved lien releases, undocumented customer contracts, or outdated corporate governance documents, often trigger delays.
 These issues create pressure points that buyers can leverage to renegotiate terms or extend escrow holdbacks.
-A structured internal checklist—audited by legal and financial advisors—helps mitigate surprises and ensures the business stays aligned with closing conditions.
+A structured internal checklist, audited by legal and financial advisors, helps mitigate surprises and ensure the business stays aligned with closing conditions.

 After closing, obligations don’t stop.
-Escrow release schedules, earn-out tracking mechanisms, and representations and warranties insurance claims require ongoing monitoring.
+Escrow release schedules, earn-out tracking mechanisms, and representations and warranties insurance claims require ongoing monitoring and attention to ensure timely and accurate execution.
 Sellers who fail to document these responsibilities or assign ownership internally may forfeit compensation or trigger post-sale disputes.
-Establishing a post-closing compliance calendar, with clear deadlines and decision rights, protects long-term value and reduces exposure to avoidable claims.
+Establishing a post-closing compliance calendar with precise deadlines and clear decision rights protects long-term value and reduces exposure to avoidable claims.
 By treating the transaction as a continuum, rather than a one-time event, owners preserve both the integrity of the deal and the financial outcomes they’ve spent years building.

 Tips on Maintaining Control of Your Exit